WentaoZhan1998/NN-GLS-article-code/README.md

 Available code for the [NN-GLS paper](https://arxiv.org/pdf/2304.09157.pdf)
 =======
 This is the viable code for the NN-GLS paper.
 To run the code, \
-Please download the folders in https://github.com/WentaoZhan1998/NN-GLS-article-code to the working directory.
+please download the folders in https://github.com/WentaoZhan1998/NN-GLS-article-code to the working directory.

 ## Folder description:
-* Folder *est-pred-PI* contains code producing the majority of the simulation result, including estimation, prediction (interval) results.
+* Folder */code/est-pred-PI* contains code producing most of the simulation result, including estimation, prediction (interval) results.

-* Folder *large-sample* contains code running the large sample experiments, including the consistency and running time results.
+* Folder */code/large-sample* contains code for the large sample experiments, including the consistency and running time results.

-* Folder *realdata* contains code for the realdata experiments, including the visualization, assumption check, and prediction results.
+* Folder */code/realdata* contains code for the realdata experiments, including the visualization, assumption check, and prediction results.

-* Folder *visualization* contains code for some complex visualizations, basically the grouped barplots and boxplots.
+* Folder */code/visualization* contains code for some complex visualizations, basically the grouped barplots and boxplots.
 Note that some figures (for example Figure S6, S9, S12, S15, S19) can be easily generated from the experiment output with several lines of code, and we omit them here.
 Some figures (for example Figure S24, S28) are generated directly from the code.

 ## Code description:
 * dim1.py/dim5.py/dim15.py: Run the estimation and prediction (interval) experiments with the true functions
 $f_0 = f_1, f_2, f_3$ respectively.

+* dim1-mis1.py/dim5-mis1.py: Run the estimation and prediction (interval) experiments with the true functions
+$f_0 = f_1, f_2$ respectively, with a misspecified Matern covariance (S4.12).

+* dim1-mis2.py/dim5-mis2.py: Run the estimation and prediction (interval) experiments with the true functions
+$f_0 = f_1, f_2$ respectively, with a misspecified spatial effect (S4.13).

 * running_time.py: Obtain the overall running time for different methods, as well as the corresponding estimation errors (to show consistency).
 The sample size range from 500 to 500000.